What is Histamine Intolerance?

 - Bifidobacterium infantis

 - Lactobacillus salivarius

 Using probiotic supplementation is a great way to improve your gut microbiota and resolve histamine intolerance.
 But don’t forget to add in the healthy foods that contain prebiotics to truly heal leaky gut and dysbiosis.

 Some of the foods that high in healthy prebiotics like apples, onions, garlic, leeks, asparagus and even barley are all high in prebiotics.
 Root vegetables like beets and sweet potatoes provide the gut bacteria with the food that the good bacteria need to flourish.
 If you having problems digesting these foods, you might need a digestion tune-up.
-Check out my FREE Health Assessment to get started.

 Functional Nutrition Approach to Healing Histamine Intolerance

 To end the madness of elimination dieting and to enjoy wine and cheese again, start with my FREE Health Assessment.
 Followed up my complimentary 15-minute consult, begins the journey of getting to the root cause of your food intolerance.

 Histamine intolerance, like most intolerances, did not occur overnight.
 Nor, were you born with it.
 Over the years, gut health, hormonal imbalances, medications, poor diet, and chronic stress can take its toll on our gut.